Shkreli ordered to return $64M, is barred from drug industry – KION546

 Associated Press

-NEW YORK (AP) — A federal judge has ordered Martin Shkreli to return $64.6 million in profits he and his company reaped from inflating the price of the life-saving drug Daraprim and barred him from participating in the pharmaceutical industry for the rest of his life.
-The ruling Friday by U.S. District Judge Denise Cote in New York came several weeks after a seven-day bench trial in December.
-The Federal Trade Commission and seven states brought the case in 2020 against the man dubbed in the media as “Pharma Bro” in 2020.
+NEW YORK (AP) — A federal judge has ordered Martin Shkreli to return $64.6 million in profits reaped from inflating the price of a lifesaving drug and barred him from the pharmaceutical industry for the rest of his life.
+The ruling Friday by a federal judge in New York came several weeks after a bench trial in December.
+The Federal Trade Commission and seven states brought the case in 2020 against the man dubbed “Pharma Bro.”
+The states are New York, California, Illinois, North Carolina, Ohio, Pennsylvania and Virginia.
+Shkreli’s lawyer did not immediately comment.
+Shkreli has defended raising the price of Daraprim as capitalism at work.